Dhanush-Thiru/APOLLO-CAR-RENTAL_javafx/README.md

 # APOLLO-CAR-RENTAL_javafx
-Car rental tool made with help of java and JavaFX API tool
+Car rental tool made with help of java and JavaFX API tool with mysql db